toobeeh/Valmar/Readme.md

 ### Database client scaffolding

 Using the entity framework and its cli tools, the persistence layer can be easily scaffolded:
-`dotnet ef dbcontext scaffold "Name=ConnectionStrings:Palantir" Pomelo.EntityFrameworkCore.MySql -o Database`
+`dotnet ef dbcontext scaffold "Name=ConnectionStrings:Palantir" Pomelo.EntityFrameworkCore.MySql -o Database --force --data-annotations`
-It might be possible that it is required to add [Key] attributes to some primary keys since they get omitted due to naming conventions (might be an early .net8 bug?).